Billlhw/RustFS/README.md

 ### 3.4 Command-Line Interface and Configurability
 Our system provides a standard file system interface to read, upload, append, and delete files, enabling clients to perform essential operations on files stored in GFS while ensuring user-friendliness.
 Details about the command formats are provided in Section 5.

-Additionally, the designed system is highly configurable.
+In addition, the designed system is highly configurable.
 Clients can customize parameters such as the replication factor of each chunk, the maximum number of chunks per chunkserver, the heartbeat interval between chunkservers and the master, and the interval between shadow masters and the master.
 This flexibility allows clients to tailor the system to their specific needs.

 ## 4. Reproducibility Guide
-This guide explains how to clone, set up, build RustFS step-by-step, ensuring a working distributed file system on your local machine.
+This guide provides step-by-step instructions to clone, set up, and build RustFS, ensuring a fully functional distributed file system on your local machine.

 ### 4.1 Prerequisites
-Before proceeding, ensure the following requirements are met:
+Before proceeding, ensure your environment meets the following requirements:

-#### Operating System
+#### 4.1.1 Operating System
 - **Supported OS**: macOS Sonoma.

-#### Rust Installation
+#### 4.1.2 Rust Installation
 RustFS requires the Rust programming language and its package manager, Cargo.
 Install Rust using the official [rustup installer](https://rustup.rs/):
 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-Once installed, verify the installation:
+Once the installation is complete, verify it by running the following commands:
 ```
 rustc --version
 cargo --version
 ```
-Ensure Rust version is **1.70+**.
+Ensure Rust version is **1.83+**.

-#### Hardware Requirements
+#### 4.1.3 Hardware Requirements
+To ensure smooth operation of RustFS, the following hardware specifications are recommended:

-At least 4GB RAM and 10GB storage.
+- Memory: At least 4 GB of RAM
+- Storage: Minimum 10 GB of available disk space

 ### 4.2 Setting Up RustFS